Tehuantepec: Economy

 Twenty-one percent of the working population is in agriculture and livestock.
 Principle crops include beans, corn, sorghum, sesame seed, melons, cucumbers, squash, peanuts and flowers.
 Livestock includes cattle, pigs and goats.
 The Union of Indigenous Communities of the Isthmus Region, a cooperative founded in 1982, assists in production and distribution of the local products, notably coffee, under a fair trade label.

 Twenty-five percent work in industry, mining and construction.
 Industry is limited to a water purification facility, an ice plant and one that processes calcium oxide (calidra).
 Limestone is mined as well.
 The most typical handcraft of the area is the traditional dress.
 There is also the production of ceramics especially for the kitchen as well as decorative items and toys.

 Fifty-one percent work in commerce, tourism and services.
 Most of the commerce serves local needs with some serving regional customers and tourists.
 There are two four-star hotels, one two star hotel and nine guesthouses.
 The municipality also has water parks and beaches.

+Transportation

+On November 21, 2025, the railway station at Tehuantepec was reopened.
+It is currently served by Line K of Tren Interoceánico.